hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 1. Verify that .NET Core 3.1 or higher is installed.

-### Exercise 4: Set Up Course Lab Files and Alternative Tools
+### Exercise 4: Set Up Course Lab Files and Alternative Tools on the Local PC

 A number of the labs in this course rely on pre-built resources, such as a code project that can be used as a starting point for the lab activity.
 These lab resources are provided in a GitHub project that you should download to your local PC dev environment.